techidaily/site-facebook/source/_posts/6-reasons-to-still-use-facebook.md

  Consequently, people from different cultures and regions can know more about each other.
 This encourages different communities to build a positive image of one another.

- Furthermore, Facebook is diligently working to[stop misinformation and false news](https://www.facebook.com/formedia/blog/working-to-stop-misinformation-and-false-news) , ensuring that users do not become victims of rumors.
+ Furthermore, Facebook is diligently working to [stop misinformation and false news](https://www.facebook.com/formedia/blog/working-to-stop-misinformation-and-false-news) , ensuring that users do not become victims of rumors.

 ## Stay in Touch With the World Through Facebook